AT&T, two banks offer bonuses, pay hikes in wake of U.S. tax reform

 Employees eligible for the bonus are all “union-represented, non-management and front-line managers,” AT&T said in a statement.
 The company has more than 250,000 employees in all.
 The bonuses will cost the company at least $200 million, but the precise amount is not yet known, the company said.

-Wells Fargo & Co followed suit, saying the bank will hike minimum hourly pay to $15 an hour in March, up 11 percent from its previous minimum.
+Cable provider Comcast Corp (CMCSA.O) also said it would give $1,000 bonuses to more than 100,000 employees and invest $50 billion over the next five years in its infrastructure.
+Wells Fargo & Co (WFC.N) said the bank will hike minimum hourly pay to $15 an hour in March, up 11 percent from its previous minimum.
 It will also offer new restricted stock awards to 250,000 employees.

 The company said it expected to distribute the bonuses by year-end, assuming Trump signs the bill by Christmas – which is not certain - and that the pay increases would go into effect once the bill became law.